SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 ![ The primitive succeeds - it did not create a new context but worked directly in the context of `Point>>#width`.%anchor=activation-step14&width=90](figures/interpreter_activation-step14.pdf)

 If the primitive instruction fails, we proceed to execute the method normally.
-The instruction pops the receiver (and arguments that we did not have here) from the stack, and creates a new method context.
+The instruction pops the receiver and arguments from the stack, and creates a new method context.
 The method context will reference the method to execute to `Point>>#-`, the message receiver, initialize its program counter to the first instruction that will execute `super - aNumber`.

 ### Points to consider

 The execution of the method `Point>>#width` illustrates some aspects that a real system will have to address.

-- First the context stack may grow more depending on the level of instructions nesting.
-When using a contiguous memory region to represent compiled methods (as opposed to use a pointer to a separate data structure) the maximum depth size of the stack should be computed to avoid overflow.
+- First, the context stack may grow more depending on the level of instruction nesting inside an expression.
+When using a contiguous memory region to represent compiled methods (as opposed to using a pointer to a separate data structure) the maximum depth size of the stack should be computed to avoid overflow.

-- Second, contexts are a nice abstraction to understand program execution and to represent the execution  for reflective operations but they have drawbacks and because of this the virtual machine uses a different representation called _stack frame_ for normal execution and use contexts for reflective operation such as `thisContext`.
+- Second, contexts are a nice abstraction to understand program execution and to represent the execution  for reflective operations but they have drawbacks and because of this the virtual machine uses a different representation called _stack frame_ for normal execution and uses contexts for reflective operations such as `thisContext`.

 We list here the limits of the context representation:

 - Each time a method sends a message, the receiver and arguments have to be copied to the new context.
 This is clearly a lost of time.

-  - The representation of contexts as objects (also called a spaghetti stack), can spread stack elements in different memory location breaking the locality of data that microprocessors use to speed up execution.
+- The representation of contexts as objects (also called a spaghetti stack), can spread stack elements in different memory locations breaking the locality of data that microprocessors use to speed up execution.

-Representing execution elements in contiguous way improves this two drawbacks.
+Representing execution elements in a contiguous way improves these two drawbacks.

 ### Conclusion

 This chapter presented a high-level overview of bytecode execution:
-- bytecode is executed one after the other in a method.
+- Bytecodes are executed one after the other in a method.
-- jump instructions change the sequential aspect of execution and move the program counter to an arbitrary instruction.
+- Jump instructions change the sequential aspect of execution and move the program counter to an arbitrary instruction.
-- execution state is stored in contexts containing a stack and temporary variables.
+- Execution state is stored in contexts containing a stack and temporary variables.
 Values are stored into temporary variables using store instructions, and the results of subexpressions are stored in the context stack.
-- contexts also store the program counter, which is useful for following the execution and suspending a method execution
+- Contexts also store the program counter, which is useful for following the execution and suspending a method execution.
-- a message send suspends the current context and creates a new context for the called method
+- A message send suspends the current context and creates a new context for the called method.
-- primitive methods execute a primitive instruction on the context of the sender, without creating a context.
+- Primitive methods execute a primitive instruction on the context of the sender, without creating a context.
 Only if the primitive fails a context is created and the fallback bytecode is executed.
-- from the perspective of the _sender_ context, the execution of a message send is a black box: a message send pops the arguments, and pushes the results.
+- From the perspective of the _sender_ context, the execution of a message send is a black box: a message send pops the arguments, and pushes the results.
 The sender does not need to know the implementation of the called method, whether it is a primitive method or not.

-### Little todo

-- explain briefly why bytecode starts a 25 or so.
--